-Incorporate the recommendations, themes and standards contained in the approved Doral Boulevard Streetscape Beautification Master Plan into the new City Code.
+Policy 2.2.1: Incorporate the recommendations, themes and standards contained in the approved Doral Boulevard Street Beautification Master Plan into the City Code.

-All future development in Doral must adhere to the Doral City Design Manual due for completion and incorporation into the LDC by 2018 September 2007.
-In the interim period, the highest standards contained in the County's Urban Design Manual and City Code Chapter 86 will be utilized in review of proposed developments.
+Policy 2.2.2: All future development in Doral must adhere to the Doral City developments.

-During the preparation of the new LDC, evaluate and Implement standards designed to provide incentives for the renovation and construction of Class "A" office space within Doral in the Land Development Code.
+Design Manual due for completion by 2018.
+In the interim, the highest standards contained in the County's Urban Design Manual and City Code Chapter 86 will be utilized in review of proposed renovation and construction of Class "A" office space within Doral in the Land Development Code.